How to seed a lawn from scratch using this step by step process.

 New Lawn Example: A 70m² at 70g/m² would need around 5000g or 5kg of seed

-5a) Applying Grass Seed by Hand
+Spreading Grass by Hand

 5a.1) To help you apply the seed by hand evenly, divide the lawn up into smaller sections e.g into quarters.